skyfielders/python-skyfield/skyfield/documentation/time.rst

 .. currentmodule:: skyfield.api

 Astronomers use several different numerical scales for measuring time.
-Skyfield often has to use several even within a single computation.
+Skyfield often has to use several timescales even within a single computation.
 So the :class:`Time` class
 is designed to cache each new time scale when a calculation first demands it.